IT Sustainability: Importance, Impact, and Implementation

 The stack of paper never looked eco-friendly, right?
 Not to mention the fact that employees use printouts even in cases when sending a message or email would have been sufficient.
 Americans use around 85,000,000 tons of paper annually, and IT companies are the ones that can help to lower this number.

 Besides, digitalization has brought many innovations, so consider electronic signatures instead of handwritten ones on paper documents.
-Exchanging documents via electronic means and storing them in the cloud is much easier and convenient compared to printed versions.
+Exchanging documents via electronic means and storing them in the cloud is much easier and convenient compared to printed versions, it is also about green IT.
 The required papers can be assessed immediately, and security measures prevent them from getting lost or damaged.

 It is necessary to recycle electronic devices since they are made up of various materials and can’t be thrown away in the usual garbage.
 The materials, which are recycled can be reused, decreasing the number of the produced plastic and saving natural resources.